Health and Human Development, Grades 9, 10, and 11

 Ethical Global Citizenship

 Ethical Global Citizenship is a pass/fail discussion-based course that meets once per week and is required for grade 10.
 This course will provide students with a comprehensive exploration of values and ethical issues as they apply to our beliefs, morals, ethics, values, laws, human rights, social responsibilities, and freedoms; concerning us as individuals, families, groups, organizations, and communities.

 We will explore questions like what makes an action "right," or what makes us happy, what kinds of qualities should a person have or avoid having, and how we should treat other people (and ourselves).
 Overall this course will provide students with a basic understanding of their ethical obligations as Citizens Of The World.

 one-term course that will met in the winter or spring

 Juniors are introduced to the college admission process through a course that meets weekly in one of the three trimesters.
 Topics discussed include an introduction to Naviance, an introduction to the language of college and college admission, a college admission timeline, the college search, the application process, standardized testing, the campus visit, interview techniques and role-playing, strategies for essay writing, and familiarization with Lincoln School’s program for the college process.

 The Lincoln School Senior Service Project (SSP) is intended to provide seniors a period of transition between Lincoln School and college matriculation, and is an important opportunity for skill building and self-realization.
 The unique nature of this service project presents each girl with the opportunity to provide service to an organization or individual for a period of two weeks (a minimum of 45 hours) in May.
-Each girl will select from a wide range of identified service opportunities or she may research and commit to a project of her own design.
+Each girl will select from a wide range of service opportunities, including a group service trip outside the area, or she may research and commit to a project of her own design.
 This time of service, regardless of setting, encourages independence, commitment and introspection as well as a willingness to work hard and contribute to the mission of the organization.